 - Former Chair of the Communications & Public Relations Committee (ACMS)

 - Journal of the AAD (JAAD) Editorial Mentorship Program (AAD)

 - Communications & Public Relations Committee (ACMS)

 - Section of Hospital Dermatology Committee (Mayo Clinic Dept. of Dermatology)

-In his spare time, Dr. Tolkachjov enjoys sports, trivia, travel, and spending time with his wife, two children and dog Bella.
+In his spare time, Dr. Tolkachjov enjoys coaching sports, trivia, travel, and spending time with his wife, two children and dog, Bella.
 His easygoing demeanor, outgoing personality, and enthusiasm for patient contributes to the welcoming environment of his dedicated team while his meticulous approach and precision allows for the highest cure rates and excellent aesthetic reconstructive outcomes.